jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Git branch confirmed clean and synchronized before the current work.

 ## Change Log

+### 2026-07-30 — Cross-Project Content Coverage Audit

+- Compared the May 2026 CV, research statement, teaching statement, project goal, DDCF specification, supervised project records, figure notes, and supporting bibliography with all content implemented on `/`, `/research`, `/teaching`, and `/ddcf`.
+- Created `context-in-text/content_gap_audit_2026-07-30.md` with a coverage matrix and prioritized recommendations.
+- Confirmed strong coverage of the core identity, three research pillars, teaching narrative, and DDCF programme.
+- Identified the highest-value missing signals:
+  - Latest 2026 research output and a route to the complete publication record.
+  - Technical capabilities and verified research software.
+  - Teaching testimonials and publication-linked mentoring outcomes.
+  - The forward research programme and the seismic/geotechnical foundation.
+  - Selective recognition, invited talks, and leadership.
+- Identified an explicit `goal.md` gap: the SNSF logo is on the DDCF page but not inside the central interactive node.
+- Identified an explicit Bio gap: X is available in the Footer but not in the Bio links requested by `goal.md`.
+- Identified stale publication years embedded in three visible images and added their correction ahead of new content work.
+- Kept low-value or time-sensitive CV material out of the recommended public surface, including the full student roster, full service lists, society memberships, peer-review lists, and the unresolved submitted HyperMech proposal.
+- No public website copy or layout was changed during this audit.

 ### 2026-07-30 — CV Download Button Visual Adjustment Completed